iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 36

-- Peel away any tape that’s blocking the home button ribbon cable connector.
-It's like unwrapping a gift—let's get to the good stuff!
+- Peel off any tape that's covering the home button ribbon cable connector.

 Step 37

 - Grab your trusty spudger and use the flat end to gently lift the tab on the home button ribbon cable ZIF connector.
-You've got this!
+No rush, just a little nudge.

-- Now, with a steady hand, carefully pull the home button ribbon cable straight out of the ZIF connector.
-Easy peasy!
+- Now, carefully and steadily pull the home button ribbon cable straight out of the ZIF connector.
+Easy does it!

 Tools Used